salimkhazem/ANE/README.md

 ### Option 2: Using the run.sh Script

-For convenience, especially when using the Azure OpenAI features, you can use the run.sh script:
+For convenience, especially when using the Azure OpenAI features, you can use the run.sh script as follow:

 1. Edit the run.sh script to include your Azure OpenAI API key:
    ```bash